mtkresearch/BreezeApp-engine/docs/HOW_TO_ADD_NEW_RUNNER.md

             val runnerParams = settings.getRunnerParameters("OpenAILLMRunner")
             val apiKey = runnerParams["api_key"] as?
 String ?: ""
-            // Use modelId to determine which model to load isLoaded.set(true)
+            // Use modelId to determine which model to load

-            true
+            // ⚠️ CRITICAL: Set isLoaded flag to true after successful initialization
+            // This MUST be called or your runner will always fail with "Model not loaded" errors isLoaded.set(true)
+            Log.d(TAG, "Model loaded successfully - isLoaded flag set to true") true
         } catch (e: Exception) {
-            Log.e(TAG, "Failed to load OpenAI LLM Runner", e) false
+            Log.e(TAG, "Failed to load OpenAI LLM Runner", e)
+            // ⚠️ CRITICAL: Set isLoaded to false on failure to ensure clean state isLoaded.set(false)
+            false
         }
     }